 27-28 April 2024

 Judy Cameron - Co-Ordinating Senior Teacher Training Tutor, Anatomy & Physiology Specialist Tutor

 Judy has practised yoga for many years and has been teaching since 1995.
 She trained initially in South India at the Sivananda Vedanta Ashram in Kerala.
 She subsequently went on to train for a further 2 years with Janet Balaskas, Lolly Stirk and Yvonne Moore at the Active Birth Centre in London.
 It was at this time that she came to understand how a more intuitive approach to Yoga, based on the teachings of Vanda Scaravelli, could allow something more beautiful to evolve in her practice.

 Judy gained her Diploma in Teaching Yoga with the British Wheel of Yoga in the late 1990’s and also holds teaching certificates in Baby Yoga, and Yoga for the Special Child.
-She is a qualified midwife and has a strong interest in the use of hypnosis in childbirth and teach HypnoBirthing and Hypnosis for Childbirth.
+She is a qualified midwife and Hypnobirthing therapist.

 Judy continues to live and explore her yoga by working with the ground, the breath and the spine.
-Her current teachers, from whom she draws great inspiration, include Diane Long, Sandra Sabatini, Gary Carter and Christine Borg.
+Her current teachers, from whom she draws great inspiration, include Diane Long, Sandra Sabatini, and Gary Carter.

 Glasgow Lead tutor: Susannah Dean